-Puerto Rican’s love their roasted pig so much that they transformed it into a tradition.
+Puerto Rican’s love their roasted pig so much that they transformed it IGNORE INTO a tradition.
 There’s even a 'lechon route' (Ruta del Lechón) for those who can’t get enough of their roasted pig dishes.
 If you enjoy deliciously seasoned roasted pig, perhaps a trip to Guavate shouldn’t be missed.
 There are a large number of lechoneras (open-air restaurants dedicated to roasting pigs) that offer different variables of the famous dish.

 • Puerto Rican Piononos

 Piononos are the perfect island appetizer.
 They are easily prepared using ripped, sweet plantains stuffed with seasoned meat or seafood and deep- fried.
 The Boricua version is different from the Spanish one because it replaces the layers of pastry with plantains.

 , while the seafood fans can taste the shellfish or shrimp variety.
 One of the most popular versions is the asopao oregano.
 Local restaurants serve several variations of this timeless classic.
 For the meat lovers, they offer the flavored pork or beef andAsopao is the Boricua answer to the classical American chicken soup.
 This delicious home-made gumbo has as main ingredients rice and chicken, flavored with garlic,